mpowers79/portfolio/README.md

 ### Systematic Hallucination Reduction for High-Stakes AI

 *A project demonstrating how systematic error analysis can outperform complex industry-standard methods for a fraction of the cost.*

+Specialized data creates challenges.
+This project demonstrates handling hallucinations in a high-stakes specialized domain.

 **Key Features & Accomplishments:**
 * **Established a Data-Driven Framework:** Developed a repeatable 4-step process (Verify -> Analyze -> Identify -> Evaluate) to systematically diagnose and mitigate LLM errors.